jchristopher/attachments/README.md

 ## Changelog

 <dl>

+    <dt>3.0.6</dt>
+    <dd>Fixed a possible JavaScript error if an Attachment that's an image doesn't have a proper thumbnail URL</dd>
+    <dd>Added a total() method that will return the number of Attachments for the current instance</dd>
+    <dd>When requesting the image() for a non-image Attachment, the WordPress-defined icon will be returned</dd>
+    <dd>Added an icon() method that will return the WordPress-defined icon for the Attachment</dd>
+    <dd>Cleaned up a PHP Warning when trying to save for an undefined field type</dd>

     <dt>3.0.5</dt>
     <dd>Fixed a regression in handling Custom Post Type names that would too aggressively interfere with instance regustration</dd>